-Located outside the West Gate of Edwards Air Force base, Century Circle exhibits a restored Control Tower and a group six aircraft that formed the Century Series of United States fighter aircraft of the 1950‘s and 1960‘s.
-A un-related YC-15 Advanced Medium STOL Transport aircraft is also exhibited.
+Located outside the West Gate of Edwards Air Force base, Century Circle exhibits a restored control tower and a group of six aircraft that formed the Century Series of United States fighter aircraft of the 1950‘s and 1960‘s.
+A un-related YC-15 Advanced Medium STOL transport aircraft is also exhibited.

 Opened in 2007 by the Air Force Flight Test Museum (AFFTM) Century Circle is located ten miles east of Rosamond, on Rosamond Blvd, accessed by taking exit 55 (Edwards AFB) off Highway 14.